bhavyaajani/TF2OCL/README.md

 # tf2ocl
-C++ project for OpenCL based distributed inference of Tensorflow model.
-Presently supports necessary layers to run Resnet-XX and U-Net architecture.
-Work in Progress ....
+C++ library to infer TF 2.x models with OpenCL.
+Supports necessary layers for ResNet-XX and UNet architecture.